CodeLikeAGirl18/compSys-e2019-pub/coursedescription.md

 It is also important to note, that the main purpose of the assignment is _not_ to prepare you for the exam; that is what the exercise classes are for.
 The assignments will focus on larger implementations and the practical learning goals of the course.
 Some questions in the exam will relate to the assignments, but qualifying of the exam (and even fully solving the assignments) will not be enough preparation to pass the exam.
 You need to make the exercises and the best way is to come to the exercise classes.

+## Manning
+Instructors:
+ * Michael Kirkedal Thomsen (instructor-in-charge)
+ * Finn Schirmer Andersen
+ * Troels Henriksen
+ * Troels Langkjær

+TAs:
+ * Anders Holst
+ * Daniel Alstrup
+ * Eva Kroon Enevoldsen
+ * Jens Kanstrup Larsen
+ * Jonas Flach-Jensen
+ * Kristian Bøjer Andreasen
+ * Magnus Joensen
+ * Æmilie Bom Cholewa-Madsen

 ## Lectures

  * Mondays at 13-15 in St. UP1
  * Wednesdays at 10-12 in St. UP1
    * Note, lecture on Nov 6 have been moved to Friday Nov 8
- * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Troels Langkjær

-## Exercise Classes and Cafées
+## Exercise Classes

  * Mondays 15-17
    * These classes are dedicated to exercises.